codelive/ease-framework/readme.txt

 Functions: EASE functions manage if-then logic, system utilities, cookies, authorization, file management, and more complicated functions when you need them.
 Plus the EASE library of functions continues to grow.

+For more info on the EASE syntax, check out our Reference Guide at http://goo.gl/UTA1JE

 == Installation ==
 1. Download the plugin from the WordPress Plugin directory
 2. Activate the Plugin through the Plugins menu in WordPress